Kajoool/Research_Project/README.md

 ## Conclusion

 After evaluating three methods of image segmentation for detecting lung cancer, such as Region Growing, Marker Controlled Watershed, and Marker Controlled Watershed with Masking, the results show that performance of Marker Controlled Watershed with masking method is the best in terms of segmentation result and running time.
 Therefore, I select Marker Controlled Watershed with masking method in image segmentation stage.
 Image quality and accuracy were the core factors of this research.

+## License
+For my current project on **Analyzing Image Processing Techniques for Lung Cancer Detection**, I have used Mozilla Public License Version 2.0 as my license so that the project can be shared and viewed publically.

 ## References
 [1] Lung Cancer Database, Available at: https://eddie.via.cornell.edu/cgibin/datac/signon.cgi